A Budding Lutheran

 to send a prayer request.

-The last session of our Fall Small Group Study Daling with Life Changes will meet Monday, November 26 at 7 pm at Northwestern Medicine's Community Room, 599 Pearson Dr, Genoa.
+The last session of our Fall Small Group Study Daling with Life Changes was postposed to Monday, December 3rd at 7 pm at Northwestern Medicine's Community Room, 599 Pearson Dr, Genoa due to weather.

 Think of a friend, neighbor, or